pfagandi/novasbe_beamertheme/README.md

 with TeXLive or MikTeX, or are available on Overleaf, so this should not represent a problem.
 Sometimes you will have to have installed PERL if you are using your personal computer.

+To start, you can open "example.tex" and begin modifying with whatever you want to have in your presentation.